Biotin: How This Vitamin Transforms Your Hair, Skin, and Nails

 What Are the Benefits of Biotin?

-• Improves Hair Health: Biotin is often associated with increased hair strength and quality.
-It may help in reducing hair thinning and loss, promoting fuller and healthier hair.
-People with biotin deficiencies often notice significant improvements in their hair’s health after supplementing with biotin.
+• Hair: Biotin is often associated with increased hair strength and quality.
+It is widely believed to reduce hair thinning and loss and promote healthier hair, but we were unable to find published research to support supplementation in healthy people.
+[PMC5582478] Yet, one study reported that 38% of women complaining of hair loss had a biotin deficiency.
+[PMC4989391] People with biotin deficiencies have significant improvements in their hair’s health after supplementing with biotin.
+[PMC5582478]

-• Strengthens Nails: Those suffering from weak or brittle nails may benefit from biotin supplements.
+• Nails: Those suffering from weak or brittle nails may benefit from biotin supplements.
 Biotin can help in making nails thicker and stronger, reducing the likelihood of splitting and breaking.
+Clinical trials have shown an improvement in firmness, hardness, and thickness of brittle nails with oral biotin.
+[PMID: 29057689]

-• Supports Metabolic Functions: Biotin is essential in the body’s metabolic process, aiding in the breakdown and conversion of dietary fats, proteins, and carbohydrates into energy.
-This process is crucial for maintaining normal body functions and providing the energy needed for daily activities.
+• Energy Production: Biotin is essential in the body’s metabolic process, aiding in the breakdown and conversion of dietary fats, proteins, and carbohydrates into energy.
+[PMID: 30746739]

-• Pregnancy and Breastfeeding: During pregnancy and breastfeeding, biotin supports embryonic growth and development.
-It is essential for expectant and nursing mothers to maintain adequate biotin levels for the health of both the mother and the baby.
+• Pregnancy: During pregnancy and breastfeeding, biotin supports growth and development, so it is essential for expectant mothers to maintain adequate biotin intake. [*] A study showed that lower levels of serum biotin were associated with preterm birth.
+[PMID: 32378602]

 Food Sources of Biotin

-The Recommended Dietary Allowance (RDA) for biotin in adults is 30 micrograms per day.
+The adequate Intake (AI) level is 30 micrograms (mcg) daily for men and women 19 and older, pregnant women, and 35 mcg daily for lactating women.
 Biotin deficiency is relatively rare in the US among the general adult population, largely due to the wide availability of biotin in a variety of foods and the body’s modest requirement for this vitamin.
 The typical American diet, which includes biotin-rich foods such as eggs, nuts, whole grains, and certain meats, usually provides adequate amounts of this nutrient.
 Additionally, the body’s ability to recycle the biotin it has already used further diminishes the likelihood of deficiency.

 FoodBiotin Content (mcg)